MetroWestSmartHome/smart-home-configs/home-assistant/remote-dashboard/README.md

 ### Speaker Groups

 If you have Chromecast-enabled speakers, you can create speaker groups in the Google Home app.
 These groups appear as separate media player entities in Home Assistant and can be added to the remote dashboard.

+### Spotify Connect

+When using Spotify Connect, the Cast speaker entity often shows "off" even while music is playing.
+The binary sensors in `configuration.yaml` detect when Spotify is playing on each speaker by checking the Spotify entity's `source` attribute.
+The dashboard then conditionally shows the Spotify media-control card instead of the speaker card.

+**Important:** The source names must match exactly what Spotify reports.
+Check Developer Tools → States → `media_player.spotify_YOUR_USERNAME` while playing on each speaker.

+**Future enhancement:** For multiple Spotify accounts, you can convert these binary sensors to template sensors that return which Spotify entity is playing on each speaker.

 ## Full Tutorial